QGEP/qgepplugin/README.md

 ### Create and fill SWMM tables

 * Launch `SWMM Create DB Tables`
-* Database: the name of the service used to connect to the database
+* Database: the name of the service used to connect to the database ([QGEP services setup](http://qgep.github.io/docs/fr/installation-guide/workstation.html#windows-pg-service))
 * Path to DB Model SQL: Folder which stores the SQL files used to create the schema and swmm views, can be downloaded [here](https://github.com/tproduit/datamodel/tree/swmm_views/swmm_views)

 #### Python command line